SunYuri97/SunYuri97.github.io/_pages/about.md

 [**Project**](https://www.worldrobotconference.com/static/upload/file/20250418/1744948398198531.pdf)
 - Based on electroencephalogram (EEG) signals, individual identification technology has made significant progress and has become a cutting-edge research hotspot.
 This competition task involves designing a security system capable of discriminating the authenticity of resting-state EEG data and identifying the corresponding subject.
 Participants are required to generate simulated data online to perform real-time hacking attacks on the competition system, ensuring that the system recognizes them as the correct subject while not detecting the data as simulated.
+- National Runner-up (First Prize), 2025.
-- National Runner-up (First Prize).
+- National Runner-up (First Prize), 2024.
 </div>
 </div>